Salvador-ON/Salvador-ON.github.io/README.md

 # About The Project

-This portfolio was built using HTML5, CSS3, Javascript, and Bootstraps 4, This Website was built taking care of the user experience and user interface design and responsive design.
+This portfolio was built using HTML5, CSS3, JavaScript, and Bootstraps 4, This Website was built taking care of the user experience and user interface design and responsive design.

 ## Built With

 - HTML.
 - CSS.
-- Javascript.
+- JavaScript.
 - Bootstrap 4.

 ## Resolution